radicallyopensecurity/password-training/memory/Readme.md

 python vol.py -f IE8WIN7-20160923-152024.raw --profile=Win7SP1x86 hivelist
 ```

 Now that we see the list.
-Use the virtual adress from the Entry with the name '\SystemRoot\System32\Config\SAM'.
+Use the virtual address from the Entry with the name '\SystemRoot\System32\Config\SAM'.
-(This is the File where Windows stores the user passwords)
+(This is the file where Windows stores the user passwords)
 ```
 python vol.py -f IE8WIN7-20160923-152024.raw --profile=Win7SP1x86 hashdump -s 0x9515f598 >
  hashes.txt